lizmat/raku-all-modules/azawawi/perl6-browser-open/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):
+To install it using zef, the Perl 6 module manager :

 ```
-$ panda update
-$ panda install Browser::Open
+$ zef install Browser::Open
 ```

 ## Synopsis